 I started by going to a lot of events in college.
 Then, I realized that hosting events was better because I would get one-on-one time with speakers.

 As I got to know speakers, I slowly got access to their networks.

 Most of the networking in my life hasn’t been intentional.
 Networking for the most part has been a side effect of being someone worth knowing.

-Every time I was ruthlessly working towards some kind of goal or ambition, the people I needed to know just naturally came into my life.
+Every time I was ruthlessly working towards some kind of goal or ambition, the people I needed to know naturally emerged.